vishwaraja21/19AI550_AI_for_Games/Ex.No11_MiniProject.md

 ### Result:

-The 2D fighting game was successfully developed using Python and Pygame.
+The 2D Shooting game was successfully developed using Python and Pygame.
 The game allows the player character to engage AI-controlled enemies with animated actions, health bars, scoring, and respawn mechanics.
 The game ends with a "Game Over" screen displaying the final score, providing an interactive and visually appealing gameplay experience.